course-dprep/ratings_series_imdb/README.md

 ## Research Question

-Does the length of a TV show affect the average rating of a TV show episodes in a positive or negative way?
+How does the length of a TV show affect the average rating of a TV show episodes?

 ## Research Method